MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-accessibility-tree.md

 To explore using the Accessibility Tree:

-1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/Demos/devtools-a11y-testing/) in a new tab.
+1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/Demos/devtools-a11y-testing/) in a new window or tab.

 1. To open DevTools, right-click the webpage, and then select **Inspect**.
 Or, press **Ctrl+Shift+I** (Windows, Linux) or **Command+Option+I** (macOS).
 DevTools opens.